tarantool/multivac/README.md

 Add `--format html` to get the 'last seen' report in the HTML format instead of CSV.
 Reports are stored in the `output` directory.

+**Caution:** Don't mix usual `fetch.py` calls with `--nologs` calls (see below), otherwise some logs may be missed.
+The script is designed to either collect meta + logs or just meta.
+If the meta is up-to-date, there is no cheap way to ensure that all relevant jobs are collected with logs.

 [gh_token]: https://github.com/settings/tokens